For Kids

 Children standing on a farm gate looking out at a farm field.

-From parks to beaches, forts to forests, there is no lack of places to see and explore at Ebey's Landing National Historical Reserve!
+From parks to beaches, forts to forests, there’s no shortage of incredible places to explore at Ebey's Landing National Historical Reserve!

 You can hike the trails around the Reserve, go beachcombing, visit a lighthouse at Ft.
 Casey, walk through fields of lavender, and have an ice cream cone in downtown Coupeville - the second oldest town in the state of Washington!